Tibi's New Clarks Collab Is About To Be Everywhere

 Happy Valentine's Day to your feet: Tibi is teaming up with the classic footwear company Clarks Originals for a brand new collaboration that is being unveiled during New York Fashion Week as part of Tibi’s autumn winter 2020 presentation, which will take place tomorrow.
 Together, the two brands have created a trio of exclusive unisex styles of the iconic Wallabee Boot.
 I need a pair, or three, ASAP!

-Sold exclusively on Tibi.com and in Tibi’s Flagship Store located at 120 Wooster Street, the collaboration will be available for purchase starting Friday, February 14 and retails for $245.
+Sold exclusively on Tibi.com, the collaboration will be available to ship to Canada starting Friday, February 14 and retails for $245 USD.

 Advertisement